tobydriscoll/udmath351/notes/linear_system/row_elimination.md

 3x_3  & = 6.
 \end{align*}

-Continue moving upwards, to the second equation, and use it to eliminate within the one above it:
+Moving upwards to the second equation, and use it to eliminate within the one above it:

 \begin{align*}
 (x_1 - x_2 ) + (x_2) & = 4  + (-3),\\